-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent, or Skill Levels/Milestones R5 and W5; Exercise Science 158C with a grade of "C" or better, or equivalent.
+Advisory: Exercise Science 158C with a grade of "C" or better, or equivalent.

 This course provides students the opportunity to develop technical skills necessary to coach the game of basketball and stresses the development of advanced skills and team play.
 Topics include analysis of team play, writing a practice plan, how to scout an opponent and evaluation of individual play.
 Emphasis is placed on skill work drills and full court tournament play.
 This class is designed for those that have an intermediate knowledge of basketball and possess an advanced skill level.
 When this course is offered for three hours per week, the additional time is utilized on individual analysis of technique and performance.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.